Montes Urales 455, Lomas de Chapultepec Del. Miguel Hidalgo, Ciudad de México, México

 Discuss the Impact of Leadership Styles on Organizational Success

-Ultimately, the choice of management style not only affects individual team success but also plays a crucial role in the overall health and performance of the organization.
+Ultimately, the choice of leadership style not only affects individual team success but also plays a crucial role in the overall health and performance of the organization.
 It is essential for leaders to adapt their approaches to meet the evolving needs of their teams.
 Furthermore, leadership accounts for approximately 30-40% of the variance in organizational performance, emphasizing its critical role in achieving long-term success.

 The central node represents the overall topic, while each branch shows a different leadership style.
 The sub-branches detail specific impacts, helping you see how leadership choices affect organizational health and performance.